On This Day in History: October 4

 - SpaceShipOne wins the Ansari X Prize for private spaceflight.

-- The Maxim restaurant suicide bombing Israel kills twenty-one Israelis, both Jews and Arabs.
+- The Maxim restaurant suicide bombing in Israel kills twenty-one Israelis, both Jews and Arabs.

 - Siberia Airlines Flight 1812 crashes after being struck by an errant Ukrainian missile.
 Seventy-eight people are killed.